 Diving into the fan blades, we see that EKWB equipped the EK 120 D-RGB with one of its EK Vardar S 120ER D-RGB fan, which is a 120mm fan, also possessing 9 built-in addressable LEDs.
 A 4-pin PWM cable controls the fan, meaning it can be automatically regulated by your motherboard between speeds ranging from 550-2200 RPM, along with a 3-pin 5V addressable RGB cable, which is supposed to be used for connection to the motherboard for controlling the lighting.

-Furthermore, the fan produces an excellent airflow of 66.04 CFM, at a high static pressure of 2.89mm H2O, making the EK Vardar S an industrial-grade fan, optimized to cool even the beastliest processors from the likes of Intel and AMD while remaining primarily silent (with a maximum noise profile of 36.4 dBA), more so than the Wraith Prism air-cooling solution from AMD.
-You’ll also have no problem overclocking your CPU with the EK 120 since it offers ample clearance, provided you don’t go past the 5 GHz barrier.
+Furthermore, the fan produces an excellent airflow of 66.04 CFM at a high static pressure of 2.89mm H2O, making the EK Vardar S an industrial-grade fan optimized to cool even the beastliest processors from the likes of Intel and AMD while remaining primarily silent (with a maximum noise profile of 36.4 dBA), more so than the Wraith Prism air-cooling solution from AMD.
+You’ll also have no problem overclocking your CPU with the EK 120 since it offers ample clearance, provided you don’t go past the 5 GHz barriers.

-For installation, the process is very easy-going, considering EKWB was kind enough to incorporate 90-degree articulating fittings at the CPU block to aid positioning of the EK-120 in the desired orientation.
-The RGB fan cable can be daisy-chained with the RGB cable on the CPU block itself saving you the need of buying any adapters or splitters, although it does interfere with cable management.
+For installation, the process is very easy-going, considering EKWB was kind enough to incorporate 90-degree articulating fittings at the CPU block to aid the positioning of the EK-120 in the desired orientation.
+The RGB fan cable can be daisy-chained with the RGB cable on the CPU block itself, saving you the need to buy any adapters or splitters, although it does interfere with cable management.